SKT27182/DeepVision/README.md

 ### [ResNet](https://arxiv.org/pdf/1512.03385.pdf): This is the first CNN architecture to use residual connections.
 It was proposed by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 The architecture consists of 18 convolutional layers, 5 pooling layers, and 3 fully connected layers.
 For more details, refer to the [ResNet](Notes/classification/ResNet.md) notes.

 ---

+### [Inception](https://arxiv.org/pdf/1409.4842v1.pdf): This is the first CNN architecture to use inception modules.
+It was proposed by Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, and Jonathon Shlens.
+The architecture consists of 22 convolutional layers, 5 pooling layers, and 3 fully connected layers.
+For more details, refer to the [Inception](Notes/classification/Inception.md) notes.

+---
 ---

 ## Generative Models